Robinfr/morest/README.md

 The following options can be passed into the controller:

-`schema`: the name of the Mongoose schema
+`model`: the name of the Mongoose model

 `availableOperations`: array of operations that can be performed with this controller, e.g.: `GET_ALL`, `GET`, `POST`, `UPDATE`, `DELETE`.
 By default, all operations are enabled.